LowProfile9/DiscordBot/README.md

 2.Configure FFmpeg:
 Update path in FFMPEG_OPTIONS according to your system for Windows: 'executable': r'path\to\ffmpeg.exe

 3.Bot Prefix(this is important):
 Change if you want, but default is: command_prefix="!"

+/ How to command this bot in discord?
+Command	Description	Example
+!play <query>	Play or add to queue
+!skip	Skip current song
+!stop	Stop bot and clear queue
+!queue_list	Show queued songs